 In order to run jobs in the java universe, HTCondor must have the path to the jvm executable on the machine.
 The installer will search for and list the jvm path, if it finds one.
 If not, enter the path.
 To disable use of the java universe, leave the field blank.

-- STEP 7: Host Permission Settings.
+- STEP 7: Access Permission Settings.

 For more details on these access permissions, and others that can be manually changed in your configuration file, please see the section titled Setting Up Security in HTCondor in the Authorization section.